 Discussion

 Jim indicated aspects of the scholarship program that enhanced his undergraduate engineering experience, reflected on the challenges that prompted temporary withdrawal, and returned to the engineering program after reestablishing the required academic rigor.
 Self-efficacy was cultivated through consistent career development support from school staff and faculty, his interest in math and science empowered entry to undergraduate engineering.
 This finding is consistent with research highlighting the efficacy promotive influence of early exposure to engineering concepts and interpersonal encouragement surrounding engineering selection (Martin et al., 2020).
-The availability of financial aid was integral to Jim’s entry to engineering studies, across his personal statement and interviews financial security was endorsed as fundamental to his motivation and expected success.
+The availability of financial aid was integral to Jim’s entry into engineering studies, through his personal statement and interviews financial security was endorsed as fundamental to his motivation and expected success.
 Bovee et al. (2019) identified scholarship support to be significantly predictive of engineering student self-efficacy, interest, and utility value.
 Jim’s endorsed values are consistent with quantified differences between non-scholarship and scholarship receiving engineering students.
 Upon program entry, Jim found the practical application of concepts and additional instruction provided by professors to be vital observational learning opportunities.
 He indicated improvements in engineering self-efficacy through in-person classroom activities and valued professors’ availability for follow-up questions.
 Jim reported a desire for more scheduled check-ups with program leaders, stating it provided “accountability…and helpful academic navigation advice.”
 He indicated the tutoring and supplemental instruction support as critical support during early engineering courses, stating it would be valuable to continue these supports into higher level classes.
 The SIP had a positive impact on Jim’s engineering identity, social involvement and pragmatic support provided through the scholarship were cited as integral to entry and identity formation.

 COVID era educational policies posed a significant challenge, as Jim’s preferred learning methods predominately occur during in-person instruction.
 He adapted self-regulation strategies to mitigate the influence of COVID restrictions, integrating healthy coping skills through gym time and establishing study habits that maintained programmatic progress.
 The development of coping self-efficacy is a growing area of interest within engineering education, as it supports the persistence of underrepresented students and empowers progress through the rigors of intensive higher education (Sookwah & Gholizadeh, 2023).
-Outcome expectations were calibrated through reflection on personal interests and course facilitated learning.
-Jim’s coursework highlighted overlap between his audio industry interests and the potential for engineering research to connect his passions with a financially secure occupation.
+Outcome expectations were calibrated through reflection on personal interests and the course facilitated learning.
+Jim’s coursework highlighted an overlap between his audio industry interests and the potential for engineering research to connect his passions with a financially secure occupation.
 Competence, interests, and recognition are promotive of student’s engineering identity development, support programmatic retention (Major et al., 2019; Patrick et al., 2018).
 Jim indicated SIP support systems contributed to academic development, recognition of his successes, and connected his interests to professional opportunities.
 The financial aid availed through SIP involvement was integral to Jim’s engineering progress, a vital contribution for first-generation students.

 The utilization of SCT to understand Jim’s experience was informed by the theory’s widespread use in engineering research and relevance to the desired impact of SIP programming.
 These findings support continued usage of SCT to explicate engineering student agency, understand the unique experiences of underrepresented student populations, and highlight areas for additional analysis.